Hafez: Modern English editions

 A standard modern English edition of Hafez is Faces of Love (2012) translated by Dick Davis for Penguin Classics.
 Beloved: 81 poems from Hafez (Bloodaxe Books, 2018) translated by Mario Petrucci, is a recent English selection, noted by Fatemeh Keshavarz (Roshan Institute for Persian studies, University of Maryland) for preserving "that audacious and multilayered richness one finds in the originals".

 Peter Avery translated a complete edition of Hafez in English, The Collected Lyrics of Hafiz of Shiraz, published in 2007.
 It was awarded Iran's Farabi prize.
 Avery's translations are published with notes explaining allusions in the text and filling in what the poets would have expected their readers to know.
 An abridged version exists, titled Hafiz of Shiraz: Thirty Poems: An Introduction to the Sufi Master.

 Certain English-language poems have been incorrectly attributed to Hafez.
 The American poet Daniel Ladinsky has published a number of volumes of poetry that describes its contents as "poems inspired by Hafiz" or "poems of Hafiz" or "renderings of Hafiz."
 Some readers have understood this to mean that they are translations of poems written by Hafiz.
 However, the author has acknowledged that these are original poems inspired by Hafiz and they are not translations of Hafiz poems.

 Divan-e-Hafez

-Divan Hafez is a book containing all the remaining poems of Hafez.
-Most of these poems are in Persian and the most crucial part of this Divan is ghazals.
-There are poems in other poetic formats such as piece, ode, Masnavi and quatrain in this Divan.
+The Divān of Hafez, or simply The Divān, refers to any complete compilation of the poems of Hafez.
+These include his short, quatrain-length rubaiyat, his longer ghazal poems, and various other poetic formats.

 There is no evidence that most of Hafez's poems were destroyed.
 In addition, Hafez was very famous during his lifetime.
 Therefore, the small number of poetic compositions we have available indicates that he was not a prolific poet.

 It is likely that Hafez's Divan was compiled for the first time by Mohammad Glendam after his death.
 Unconfirmed reports indicate that Hafez published his court in AH 770 (1368). that is, edited more than twenty years before his death.